 The religion of Islam first entered Indonesia through trade, education, etc. Prominent Islamic spreader is walisongo among others; Sunan Ampel, Sunan Bonang, Sunan Muria, Sunan Gunung Jati, Sunan Kalijaga, Sunan Giri, Sunan Kudus, Sunan Drajat, Malik Ibrahim (Maulana Malik Ibrahim) (Source: wikipedia)

 The history of Islam in Indonesia.
-Until the 8th century H / 14 AD, there is no indigenous population pengislaman massive archipelago.
+Until the 8th century H / 14 AD, there is no indigenous population of Islam massive archipelago.
 Only in the 9th century H / 14 AD, the indigenous population converted to Islam en masse.
 The historians believe that Islam entered the archipelago population massively in the century because at the time the Muslims already have significant political power.
-Which is marked by the establishment of several Islamic kingdoms such as the Kingdom of Aceh Darussalam, Malacca, Demak, Cirebon, and Ternate.
+Which is marked by the establishment of several Islamic kingdoms such as the Kingdom of Aceh Darussalam, Malacca, Demak, Cirebon, and Ternate?
 The rulers of these kingdoms mixed-blood descendants of the kings of indigenous pre-Islamic and Arab immigrants.
-The rapid Islamization of the 14th century and 15 M, among others, are also caused by the decline of the power and influence of the kingdoms Hindu / Buddhist in the archipelago such as Majapahit, Srivijaya and Sundanese.
+The rapid Islamization of the 14th century and 15 M, among others, are also caused by the decline of the power and influence of the kingdoms Hindu / Buddhist in the archipelago such as Majapahit, Srivijaya, and Sundanese.
 Thomas Arnold in The Preaching of Islam says that the arrival of Islam not as a conqueror that the Portuguese and Spanish.
 Islam came to Southeast Asia by peaceful means, not by the sword, not to seize political power.
-Islam entered the archipelago in a way that really show it as rahmatan lil'alamin.

 Since the beginning of the arrival of the Europeans in the late 15th century AD to the fertile islands prosperous, had been seen gluttony them to master.
-Moreover, they found the fact that the islanders have embraced Islam, the religion of their enemies, so that the spirit of the Crusades was always carry around every time they beat an area.
-In the fight against Islam they cooperate with indigenous kingdoms are still adhered to Hindu / Buddhist.
-One example, to decide the shipping lanes of the Muslims, then after control of Malacca in 1511, the Portuguese established cooperation with the Kingdom of Sunda Pajajaran to build a base in Sunda Kelapa.
+Moreover, they found the fact that the islanders have embraced Islam, the religion of their enemies so that the spirit of the Crusades was always carried around every time they beat an area.
+In the fight against Islam, they cooperate with indigenous kingdoms are still adhered to Hindu / Buddhist.
+One example, to decide the shipping lanes of the Muslims, then after the control of Malacca in 1511, the Portuguese established cooperation with the Kingdom of Sunda Pajajaran to build a base in Sunda Kelapa.

-The arrival of the colonialists on the one hand have instigated the jihad of the Muslims archipelago, but on the other hand makes the deepening of Islamic theology uneven.
-Only pesantren (madrasah) are steeped in Islam, and even then usually limited to Shafi.
+The arrival of the colonialists, on the one hand, has instigated the jihad of the Muslims archipelago, but on the other hand, it makes the deepening of Islamic theology uneven.
+Only pesantren (madrasah) is steeped in Islam, and even then usually limited to Shafi.
 While the majority of Muslims, of mixing faith with pre-Islamic tradition.
 Prijajis near the Dutch even been infected with the European lifestyle.
 Conditions like this at least is still going on until now.
-Apart from this, scholars Archipelago are people who adamantly opposed the occupation.
-Although many of those who come from the congregation, but it is among the congregations that often rise up against the invaders.
-And although in the end all this resistance was crushed by devious tactics, but history has recorded millions of martyrs archipelago that fall on various battles against the Dutch.
-Since the opposition Islamic kingdoms in the 16th and 17th centuries such as Malacca (Malaysia), Sulu (Philippines), Pasai, Banten, Sunda Kelapa, Makassar, Ternate, until the resistance of the scholars in the 18th century as the War Cirebon (Good rangin), the Java War (Diponegoro), Padri War (Imam Bonjol), and the War in Aceh (Teuku Umar).
+Apart from this, scholars Archipelago is people who adamantly opposed the occupation.
+Although many of those who come from the congregation, it is among the congregations that often rise up against the invaders.
+And although in the end all this resistance was crushed by devious tactics, history has recorded millions of martyrs archipelago that fall on various battles against the Dutch.
+Since the opposition Islamic kingdoms in the 16th and 17th centuries such as Malacca (Malaysia), Sulu (Philippines), Pasai, Banten, Sunda Kelapa, Makassar, Ternate, until the resistance of the scholars in the 18th century as the War Cirebon (Good ranging), the Java War (Diponegoro), Padri War (Imam Bonjol), and the War in Aceh (Teuku Umar).
 (Source: ummah.com).
 The history of Islam in Indonesia